polkadot-js/extension/README.md

 ## Documentation and examples
 Find out more about how to use the extension as a Dapp developper, cookbook, as well as answers to most frequent questions in the [Polkadot-js extension documentation](https://polkadot.js.org/docs/extension/)

+## Firefox installation from source instructions.

+1. Uncompress `master-src.zip`
+2. Install dependencies via `yarn install`
+3. Build all packages via `yarn build`
+  - The `/packages/extension/build` will contain the exact code used in the add-on
+4. To regenerate the dst, and src compressed files run: `yarn build:zip`

 ## Development version